rebelsky/csc207c/_labs/quicksort.md

 What next?

 ### Step 4: Termination

 What would be an appropriate condition to terminate the loop body?
 (The picture above should give you a clue.

+_You need not record your answer, but you should discuss it._

 ### Step 5: Wrapping up